Your achievements are 'dodgy', they don’t address income inequality – Government told

 He added: “The good people of Ghana have given us a mandate to get things done.
 For us as a Government, this is a clarion call for a national conversation on the shared burden to renew the social contract of our democracy.
 At its minimum, we should ensure social justice and social mobility for most Ghanaians.
 At our best, we should open for all Ghanaians, an economic system under which each citizen shall be guaranteed the opportunity to show the best in him or her.
 As I always have, I will commit to working to fix those structures that will set Ghana on this path.”

-Meanwhile, an economist and a senior lecturer at the University of Ghana Business School, Dr Lord Mensah, has also said it is good that Mr Ofori-Atta has realized that the government is not speeding up its work in transforming the local economy.
+Meanwhile, an economist and a senior lecturer at the University of Ghana Business School, Dr Lord Mensah, has also said it is good that the Mr Ken Ofori Atta has realized that the government is not speeding up its work in transforming the local economy.

-Dr Mensah told Alfred Ocansey on News 360 on TV3 Sunday, May 9 that the Ghanaian economy has for the past four years, been at the macro level, a situation that has led to the inability of the people to feel the gradual growth in their pockets.
+Dr Mensah told Alfred Ocansey on the News 360 on TV3 Sunday May 9 that the Ghanaian economy has for the past four years, been at the macro level, a situation that has led to the inability of the people to feel the gradual growth in their pockets.

 He said this in reaction to the press conference held by the Finance Minister following the #Fix Economy movement initiated by some Ghanaians.